-For example, if they are in an operating room, there will be a table, the instruments, the lighting.
+For example, if they are in an operating room, there will be a table, the instruments, the lighting setup.
 They could say “Nurse, hand me the scalpel” or “How’s his pulse?”

-- Students are placed in the semi-circle formation.
+- Place the seats in a semi-circle formation.

-- They can also choose one prop per actor from the prop bag.
+- Students can also choose one prop per actor from the prop bag.

 Doing the activity